TiFu/URFMatchOverview/README.md

   - DB\_PW
 3. Start your server and go to install/install.php

-## How to add matches
+## How to add your own matches
-1. Go to ids/ and add a text file with one id per row.
+1. Download your match file from the Riot Games API and place it in data/matches/{yourMatchIdHere}.json
-2. Go to matches/ and add for each added match id one file named %matchId%.json
+2. By opening result.php?matchId={yourMatchIdHere} you can view your match

 ## Features
  - Match overview containing